dedalusj/aws-pubsub-benchmark/README.md

 # Pub/Sub and Messaging Benchmark

 Benchmark for various pub/sub and messaging brokers in AWS.

-It uses the [AWS SAM Cli](https://github.com/awslabs/aws-sam-cli) to deploy a series of AWS Lambda functions for the timing as well as provisioning the various AWS oub/sub and messaging resources.
+It uses the [AWS SAM Cli](https://github.com/awslabs/aws-sam-cli) to deploy a series of AWS Lambda functions to distribute and record the delivery time of messages across services like SNS, SQS, DynamoDB and Kinesis.

-Finally it uses [locust](https://locust.io) to execute multiple requests to the AWS Lambda submitting messages to the the pub/sub and messaging systems.

 ## Pre-requisites

-### Docker

-Th K6 tool executing the HTTP requests runs in docker so make sure docker is installed on your machine and available for your user.

 ### pipenv

 All the dependencies necessary to deploy and run the tool are managed with [pipenv](https://github.com/pypa/pipenv).
 Please install it on your system and make sure it's available in your path.

+Once pipenv has been installed you can install the dependencies for the project with the command `pipenv install --dev`.

 ### S3 bucket